-- (a) Total number of students receiving at least one type of financial aid (unduplicated count). - (b) Restricted funds include financial aid primarily funded by private gifts. - (c) Federal aid program. - (d) The SELF loan program began in 1987 - (e) Previously the National direct Student Loan program.
-Includes 10% University share. - (f) STAFFORD Loans previously called the Guaranteed Student Loan program - (g) Unsubsidized Federal Stafford loan information was not collected prior to 1995. - (h) SLS (Supplementary Loans for Students).
-The University discontinued the program in 1995. - (i) Includes federal, State, and University work-study funds.
-Excludes summer session work-study days. - (i) Due to modifications in 1996 reporting, some University aid previously reported as University aid is now reported as restricted funds.
-The amount in 1996 reported as restricted was \$475,832.
+(a) Total number of students receiving at least one type of financial aid (unduplicated count). (b) Restricted funds include financial aid primarily funded by private gifts. (c) Federal aid program. (d) Previously the National direct Student Loan program.
+Includes 10% University share. (e) STAFFORD Loans previously called the Guaranteed Student Loan program (f) Includes federal, State, and University work-study funds.
+Excludes summer session work-study days.

 Awards of financial aid, excluding competitive scholarships, are granted on the basis of need up to the maximum allowed by the various programs and can be substituted for each other in the establishment of a student's financial aid package.
-No assurance can be given that federal and State student financial aid will continue to be funded at current levels.
+No assurance can be given that federal and state student financial aid will continue to be funded at current levels.
 If such student aid is curtailed, it may cause the enrollment of the University to decrease, which, in turn, may have an adverse effect on the University's revenues.